jqassistant-plugin/jqassistant-npm-plugin/docs/index.md

 ---
 title: jQAssistant Example Plugin
 ---
-# jQAssistant Example Plugin
+# jQAssistant npm Plugin

-This is the Example Plugin for [jQAssistant](https://jqassistant.org).
+This is the npm Plugin for [jQAssistant](https://jqassistant.org).

 ## Installation